Ipotrick/Daxa/wiki/Bindless.md

 daxa::ImageViewId image_view_id = image_id.default_view();
 ```

 This is very handy, as most of the time one only really needs one view of the whole image.
 But Daxa image views are a bit special compared to Vulkan image views.
 In Vulkan, an image view is either a sampled image OR a storage image.
-Daxa always creates two image descriptors for each daxa::ImageViewId, one for storage image (in layout GENERAL) and one for sampled image (in layout SHADER_READ_ONLY_OPTIMAL), as long as the image type and format allows for each access.
+Daxa always creates two image descriptors for each daxa::ImageViewId, one for storage image (in layout GENERAL) and one for sampled image (in layout SHADER_READ_ONLY_OPTIMAL), as long as the image type and format allow for each access.

 ### Image Shader Access